About This Procedure

 - Above all, avoid the so-called “mini-lift” and all the catchy marketing names it goes by.
 Medical science has made significant advances since the mini-lifts of the 1920s.
 Quick procedures can never achieve the long-lasting beauty of a deep-plane facelift into the anatomic release zone, so please avoid them.

 The Fairbanks Facelift

 Unlike many other types of facelifts, our facelift is predictable.
 It achieves a maximum of rejuvenation or youthfulness.
 It is longer lasting.
 It allows you to avoid ALL the tell-tale signs of having had a facelift.
 Our deep-plane facelift into the anatomic release zone is the gold standard of facelifts procedures.
 If you have undergone a lesser facelift and are dissatisfied with the results, we may be able to help you, so please call our office and come in for an evaluation.

 Frequently Asked Questions

 Question: How soon can I go out in public after the Fairbanks Facelift without it being noticeable?

-Answer: Generally, a patient can go out in public two weeks following their surgery without it being obvious to others.
+Answer: Generally, a patient can go out in public two weeks following their surgery without others realizing they’ve had a facelift.

 Question: How much pain can I expect after surgery?